Israel at the Olympics: Competing

 Israel won its first Olympic medal in its tenth Olympic appearance, in 1992, in Judo when Yael Arad won a silver medal.
 She was followed a day later by another judoka, Oren Smadja, who won bronze.

 Since then, Israel won a bronze medal in five successive Summer Olympics until the streak ended in 2012.
 Additionally, in 2004, Gal Fridman became Israel's first gold medallist, in men's windsurfing.
 This was his second medal, following his bronze in 1996, and he became the first individual multi-medallist, followed in 2024 by Artem Dolgopyat.
 Israel also won 2 bronze medals in 2016.

 In the postponed 2020 Games Israel received 2 gold medals, won by Artem Dolgopyat in men's gymnastics (floor routine), and Linoy Ashram in women's rhythmic gymnastics (individual all-around), and 2 bronze medals, one won by Avishag Semberg in taekwondo, and 1 won by the judo Mixed team.
 As a member of the Israel national judo Mixed team, Ori Sasson became Israel's second multi-medalist, while the latter bronze one is a shared one.

 Through 2022, Israel has not won any medals in the Winter Olympics.

 Ágnes Keleti, who immigrated to Israel in 1957, holds more medals than any other Israeli citizen.
 During the 1952 and 1956 Summer Olympics Ágnes won 10 medals competing for Hungary at the Olympics.
 The only Jew to hold more medals than Keleti is American swimmer Mark Spitz, who won 11.

 Israel has been more successful at the Paralympic Games than at the Olympics, with 375 medals between 1960 and 2016.

-Conflicts with nations
+Conflicts with other nations

 1972 Summer Olympics

 Eleven members of the Israeli Olympic team were murdered by the Black September Organization during the Munich massacre.
 The tragedy caused the Israeli delegation to withdraw from the remainder of the Games.